programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 |                               | Social Sciences (300–309) |      9,023 |
 | **Total**                     |                           | **48,743** |

-Our objective is to explore how well word embeddings capture one or more aspects of this structure: failure to reproduce these high-level distinctions would suggest significant shortcomings, while reproduction of finer-grained structure and enhanced document retrieval would suggest the added value of the embedding approach over TF/IDF and LDA analyses.
-We will be processing 48,743 records and will then compare our results against the librarian-assigned DDC to get a sense of how well the approach performs overall.
+So if the clustering and visualisation that we do later in this lesson fail to reproduce any of the distinctions shown in Table 2, then this would suggest it’s better to stick with TF/IDF.
+But if, instead, we see that the computer is able to reproduce the finer-grained structure based on nothing more than a Title and Abstract, then that would suggest a significant improvement.

 ## Prerequisites

-This article can be seen as building on, and responding to, [Clustering with Scikit-Learn in Python](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python).
-If you are interested in implementing a word embedding approach in your own work (as opposed to just familiarising yourself with the approach... for the time being) then it will benefit you enormously to familiarise yourself with the other tutorial *first*.
-Doing so will enable you to better-understand how embeddings allow us to approach text in a more nuanced—if necessarily more  intensive—way.

-The most important differences between these tutorials are:
+This article can be seen as building on, and responding to, the [Clustering with Scikit-Learn in Python](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python) tutorial available on this site.
+Like Thomas, we are interested in applying clustering algorithms with Python to textual data ‘in order to discover thematic groups’.
+Contrasting these two tutorials will allow you to develop a broader understanding of the Natural Language Processing (NLP) landscape, and the most important differences between these tutorials are:

-1. The use of word embeddings instead of term frequency approaches;
+1. The use of word2vec instead of TF/IDF;
-2. The use of manifold learning for dimensionality reduction and visualisation instead of linear decomposition;
+2. The use of UMAP instead of PCA for dimensionality reduction; and
-3. The use of hierarchical clustering instead of *k*-means; and
+3. The use of hierarchical instead of *k*-means clustering.
-4. The use of validation approaches commonly-found in Machine Learning.

-Contrasting these two tutorials will allow you to develop a broader understanding of the Natural Language Processing (NLP) landscape.
-Extensions of this approach employing algorithms with names like [BERT](https://pypi.org/project/fast-bert/), [SBERT](https://www.sbert.net/) and [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta) further enhance our ability to work with corpora by disentangling—that is, providing distinct embeddings for—‘bank’ (a place that provides financial services) and ‘bank’ (the land at the side of a river).
-The approaches employed in this tutorial do not provide that level of disambiguation.
+These steps allow us to convert each document to a point that can be plotted on a graph and grouped together based on their proximity to other documents.

 ### Required Libraries

-In addition to the core ‘data science’ libraries of `numpy`, `pandas`, and `seaborn`, you will need to install several more specialised libraries:
+We have provided a [Google Colab notebook](https://colab.research.google.com/github/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) that allows you to run all of the code in this tutorial without needing to install anything on your own computer.
+However, if you wish to run the code locally then, in addition to the core ‘data science’ libraries of `numpy`, `pandas`, and `seaborn`, you will need to install several more specialised libraries:

-- For the derivation of Word Embeddings you will need `gensim`
+- For the derivation of Word Embeddings you will need [`gensim`](https://radimrehurek.com/gensim/)
-- For the dimensionality reduction you will need `umap-learn`
+- For the dimensionality reduction you will need [`umap-learn`](https://umap-learn.readthedocs.io/en/latest/)
-- For the hierarchical clustering and visualisastion you will need `scipy`, `scikit-learn`,  `kneed`, `tabulate`, and `wordcloud`
+- For the hierarchical clustering and visualisastion you will need [`scipy`](https://scipy.org/), [`scikit-learn`](https://scikit-learn.org/stable/),  [`kneed`](https://kneed.readthedocs.io/en/stable/), and [`wordcloud`](https://amueller.github.io/word_cloud/generated/wordcloud.WordCloud.html).
+- The [`tabulate`](https://github.com/astanin/python-tabulate) library is required to run one block of code that produces a table, but this can be skipped without impacting the rest of the tutorial.

-Most of these area available via Anaconda Python’s `conda` channels and can be installed via, for example, `conda -c conda-forge install gensim`, but some may only have `pip` installers and will need to be installed using, for example, `pip install kneed`.
+Most of these are available via Anaconda Python’s `conda` utility and can be installed via, for example, `conda -c conda-forge install gensim`, but some may only have `pip` installers and will need to be installed using, for example, `pip install kneed`.

-If you are [using the standalone notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) and wish to save the intermediate files it will be necessary to install the feather format (`feather-format` for installation purposes) so that pandas can read/write feather files.
-Feathers are designed for fast data interchange between R and Python, and they’re good at preserving more complex data structures, such as lists, so that we don’t need to recreate them on each load or risk them being serialised (written to a file) incorrectly.
+If you are [using the standalone notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) and wish to save the intermediate files then it will also be necessary to install `feather` ([feather-format`](https://github.com/wesm/feather) for installation purposes) so that pandas can read/write feather files.
+Feathers allow fast data interchange between R and Python, and they preserve data structures, such as lists, in a way that CSV files cannot.
+A [Docker](https://www.docker.com/) image is also available and instructions can be found [on GitHub](https://github.com/jreades/ph-word-embeddings/tree/main/docker).

-A [Docker](https://www.docker.com/) image is also available if you don't wish to install all of these libraries.
-Instructions are [available on GitHub](https://github.com/jreades/ph-word-embeddings/tree/main/docker) for pulling the `ph-light` image that we created and starting up the virtual machine.
-One day we hope to write a tutorial on virtualisation with Docker as it allows you to share code across machines, move it into the cloud, and have a 'safe' archive of runnable code no matter what imrpovements/changes flow in the future from the Python developers.

-Anyway, once these libraries are installed, we import them as follows:
+Once the libraries are installed, we import them as follows:

 ```python
 # Generally useful libs